getadvice/getadvice.github.io/join.md

 donate_url: An URL to allow users to donate or tip you
 calendar_url: An URL to your public calendar like calendly, yocale, shore, etc.
 ---
-You can add extra info or tips for the call or about yourself here if you want it.
+You can add extra info or tips for the call or about yourself if you want it.
 ```

 <h2 class="is-size-3">Test it</h2>